USACE Far East District welcomes Col. Jeremiah Willis as its 39th Commander

 |0

-This work, USACE Far East District welcomes Col. Jeremiah Willis as its 39th Commander, by Sang Song O, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Far East District welcomes Col. Jeremiah Willis as its 39th Commander, by YOHAN AN, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USACE Far East District welcomes Col. Jeremiah Willis as its 39th Commander